It is an expansive exercise regimen.

 Just to clarify, we are talking about cross-training—not CrossFit.
 While both exercises champion certain hybrid exercising, CrossFit is high-intensity, and they rarely share exercises.

 But, of course, we’re talking about running.
 Cross-training for running hasn’t often been considered, at least in public forums, until recently.
 Mostly, running was considered its own thing with certain stretches and minor exercises connected to it to improve cardiovascular health and increase speed.

 However, outside of the squats, crunches, and fartleks, there are exercises that can be applied for running.
-Now, more than ever, passionate runners are looking to cross-training to supplement their exercise regime.
+Now, more than ever, passionate runners are looking to start cross-training for runners to supplement their exercise regime.

 In a physical sense, the added diversity introduced by cross-training is also a major plus.
 The human body is soft, malleable, but also very adaptable.
 Working out the same muscles, in the same way, will eventually cause your progress to plateau.
 Maintenance is, of course, incredibly important, but if there are still goals you’ve yet to reach, perhaps cross-training will help you reach them.

 It has come to bear that cross-training is better for increasing speed than the usual route of more-intense speed exercises.
 Cross-training can also improve endurance.
-Gains, in general, can be seen within a few months of consistent cross-training.
+Gains, in general, can be seen within a few months of consistent cross-training for runners.

-Sorry, Charlie, this isn’t a golden ticket.
-Cross-training does come with some caveats for new and established runners alike.
+Sorry, Charlie, this isn’t a golden ticket. cross-training for runners does come with some caveats for new and established runners alike.